 The Learning Experience Approach – Curriculum 2020

 Each learning experience is rooted in just one area of the non-core curriculum.
 This allows children time to explore and develop key knowledge and skills in these areas.
 Reading and writing underpin each learning experience and are used as tools to communicate the key concepts to a wider audience.
 It may be appropriate to use another area of the non-core curriculum to enrich the learning taking place but it would not be a key focus, for example using art to understand and communicate historical concepts.
-This provides excellent opportunities to consolidate prior learning in other curriculum areas.

 An exciting and engaging hook into learning makes the experience simply irresistible and the children know from the outset exactly what they are setting out to achieve in the form of an End Goal.
 A baseline that has been warmed up provides the opportunity to ensure that the steps of learning are personalised, taking into account the starting point of each child to achieve the highest possible quality outcome.

 Children are given purposeful opportunities to write for real audiences and take their writing through to a publication stage.
+On a termly basis they have the opportunity to use their learning to actively ‘make the world a better place’.

 Children receive personalised, written feedback at the base-line and end-goal stage of the learning experience that outlines their next step of learning- the single thing that will make the biggest difference to progressing as a writer.
 At other key moments during the learning experience, staff use their professional judgement to give meaningful feedback about next a child’s steps of learning- this may be given in a variety of ways: small group, verbal, 1:1 conferencing, written.